nystudio107/craft-scripts/README.md

 `LOCAL_DB_LOGIN_PATH` if this is set, it will use `--login-path=` for your local db credentials instead of sending them in via the commandline (see below)

-`LOCAL_BACKUPS_PATH` is the absolute path to the directory where backups should be stored.
-For database backups, a directory with the name of the database will be created inside the `LOCAL_BACKUPS_PATH` directory to store the database backups.
-Paths should always have a trailing /
+`LOCAL_BACKUPS_PATH` is the absolute path to the directory where local backups should be stored.
+For database backups, a sub-directory `LOCAL_DB_NAME/db` will be created inside the `LOCAL_BACKUPS_PATH` directory to store the database backups.
+Paths should always have a trailing `/`

 ##### Using mysql within a local docker container